runtimeverification/javamop/README.md

 ### Troubleshooting

-If you experience any problems when installing or using JavaMOP, and can not find your answer in the docs/Troubleshooting.md, open a new issues on [JavaMOP's issues page] (https://github.com/runtimeverification/javamop/issues).
+If you experience any problems when installing or using JavaMOP, and can not find your answer in docs/Troubleshooting.md, open a new issues on [JavaMOP's issues page] (https://github.com/runtimeverification/javamop/issues).